jlaustill/fm2.api.nodejs/README.md

 And install path with,

 ```
-npm install --save path
+npm install --S path
 ```

 Next, you will need to add path-posix to your project, just run

 ```
-npm install --save path-posix
+npm install --S path-posix
 ```

 Finally, you will need to require /dist/filemanager.js and use it as a route.
+You need to pass in the copy of the config file as a parameter.
 My call looks like this

 ```
-router.use('/filemanager', require('./node_modules/fm2.api.nodejs/dist/filemanager')());
+router.use('/filemanager', require('./node_modules/fm2.api.nodejs/dist/filemanager')(require('../config/fm2.api.config.json'));
 ```

 ## Security
 fm2.api.nodejs uses [Passport.js](http://passportjs.org/) for security.
 If you have it configured, it will be detected and used.
-If you don't, it won't have an security and be wide open: I do NOT recommend this...
+If you don't, it won't and security and be wide open: I do NOT recommend this...

 It does two things, first, it ensures the user is authenticated for every endpoint.
 If they are not, it will return an error object and provide the user with a toastr alert.